What are the park hours?

 Is picnicking allowed at the park?

 Yes.
 Grand Park was designed for both public and private use.
-Visitors can enjoy a picnic or purchase food and beverages on site.
-Certain events will invite food trucks and other food vendors.
+Visitors can enjoy a picnic or purchase food and beverages on-site.
+Please practice physical distancing, with a minimum of 6-feet apart from other guests.

 Can I recycle at the park?